heroku/react-refetch/README.md

 })(Profile)
 ```

-This is a complete example of everything you need to use context with react-refetch:
+This is a complete example of everything you need to use context with React Refetch:
 ```jsx
 import React, { Component, PropTypes } from 'react' import { connect, PromiseState } from 'react-refetch'